cyprix/dcmi/README.md

-This is the patched version of DCMI and MEI for Quanta Windmill mobo (OpenCompute node)
+This is the patched version of DCMI and MEI for Quanta Windmill mobo (OpenCompute node) Modules not striped, so if you need, do stripe on them.

 Thanks nz0.14910 from servethehome.com for this https://forums.servethehome.com/index.php?threads/potential-deal-2-x-dual-2011-nodes-199-quanta-openrack.6856/page-34